SYKwong/RFID-Attendance/README.md

 **Google Sheet**
 - Follow the steps to get the [credentials for the Google sheet](https://gspread.readthedocs.io/en/latest/oauth2.html)
 - Change the credential file name to `creds.json`
-- Put the credential file in `/home/pi/Desktop/ATTENDANCE/`
+- Put it in the `ATTENDANCE` folder

 **Running**
+Arduino
-- Upload `RFID.ino` to the Arduino
+- Download `RFID.ino`, and upload it to the Arduino Raspberry Pi
+- Download the `ATTENDANCE` folder and place it on the Desktop `/home/pi/Desktop`
 - Make sure the following files are in `/home/pi/Desktop/ATTENDANCE/`
     ```
     creds.json